 These are just two recent examples of Trump’s mendacity.
 As of November 4th, 2016, The Toronto Star had already collected a database of almost 500 Trump lies.
 That Trump and his minions lie with impunity is hardly news.
 But as a retired philosophy professor who devoted his life to a search for truth, I’d like to briefly remind readers why the defenses offered by Pence and Conway are so ridiculous, and why the truth is so important.

 Let’s begin by asking: Do you have a right to your own opinion?
 For example, suppose that you claim that you don’t believe in evolution since it’s just a theory.
 In response, I point out that when scientists use the word theory—as in atomic, gravitational, quantum, relativity, or evolutionary—it means what normal people mean by “true beyond any reasonable doubt.”
-I then explain that multiple branches of science converge on evolution—zoology, botany, genetics, molecular biology, geology, chemistry, anthropology, fossil evidence, etc. I also provide evidence that no legitimate biologist denies evolution, and that evolution is confirmed in laboratories around the world every single day.
+I then explain that multiple branches of science converge on evolution—zoology, botany, genetics, molecular biology, geology, chemistry, anthropology, comparative anatomy, fossil evidence, etc. I also show that no legitimate biologist denies evolution, and that evolution is confirmed in laboratories around the world every single day—day after day after day.
 Now suppose your respond, “well I disagree and I have a right to my opinion.”
 Is that relevant?
-No it isn’t!
+No, it isn’t!
 I wasn’t claiming that you didn’t have a right to an opinion, I was showing you that your opinion is wrong.

 As a professional philosopher who devoted his life to a search for truth, the spectacle of constant lying and bullshitting truly pains me.
 Here is a great quote from fellow professor Michael Brenner who tells us what we might do in response: